How to Use Stitch Markers in Crochet

 Ever wonder how to use stitch markers when it comes to your crochet projects?
-This How to Use Stitch Markers crochet video is the perfect outline of not only when you can use stitch markers, but also the different kinds you can use as well.
+This how to use stitch markers in crochet page includes a crochet tutorial video and also includes the perfect outline of not only when you can use stitch markers, but also the different kinds you can use as well.

-This is a super helpful guide for crochet beginners that are looking to start more complex projects.
+This is a super helpful crochet stitch markers tutorial for beginners that are looking to start more complex projects or those crocheters who have never tried to use them.
 Stitch markers have a fantastic number of uses so learning how to use them can be super beneficial in your next crochet project!

-Below, you will find several reasons to use stitch markers.
+Below, you will find several reasons to use crochet stitch markers.
 You can use them anytime and for any project.
-It never hurts, really, but there are some crochet projects you may be working on that will go much more smoothly if stitch markers are used.

 These are also great for larger projects that you cannot finish in a night.
 This way you can see where you have left off and where to pick back up.

 If you're a visual learner, then watch our in-house expert, Chris, show you how to use the variety of stitch markers we're detailing on this page.
 See below for more explanations for these types.

 There are many different stitch markers that you can buy, find, or make yourself.
 However, not all stitch markers are useful for crochet.
 There are stitch markers that can be used for both knitting and crochet and then some that are better for one than the other.

 For example, the jump ring works for knitting but not so much for crochet.
 For, crochet, it's best to use lock rings, split rings, or scraps of yarn.

 This is a specific kind of stitch marker that looks just like a safety pin.
 If you are having trouble finding these at the store an actual safety pin would work just as well.
 Though, these are available in more colors and aren't as sharp as traditional safety pins.